 Set a MAC address of the port used for the In-band control communication.
-Selecting Default uses the MAC address assigned to the port hardware.
+Selecting Default check box uses the MAC address assigned to the port hardware.

-When the following MAC addresses are set, Network Masters are not searched in the Discovery application.
+Do not set the following MAC addresses.
+It is unable to search for Network Masters using one of these addresses in the Discovery application.